-Azure Bot Service offers two Bot creation/hosting offerings you can choose from (Web App Bot and Functions Bot) and the Bot Channels Registration offering that enables you to host your bot wherever you like.
+Azure Bot Service offers both the Web App Bot which automatically deploys a Bot on Azure on your behalf, and the Bot Channels Registration offering that enables you to host your bot wherever you like.

 Apart from the above pricing, you also pay for resources consumed as described below.

 For the Bot creation plans, your bot will be powered by Azure App Services and follows the App Services pricing model.

 - For a Web App Bot, an Azure Web App will be provisioned to host your bot.